-View Description Suggested assignments This view lists all user accounts to which One Identity Manager can assign an employee.
+View Description Suggested This view lists all user accounts to which One Identity Manager can assignments assign an employee.
 All employees are shown who were found using the search criteria and can be assigned.
 Assigned user accounts This view lists all user accounts to which an employee is assigned.
+Without This view lists all user accounts to which no employee is assigned and which no employee was found using the search criteria.